ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Search

 Search looks up any text currently present on the diagram.
-Typing query filters the view and clicking the search button focuses and zooms in on the item.
+Typing query filters the view, and clicking the **Search** button focuses and zooms in on the item.

 ![Search diagram](network_viewer/button_search_diagram.png)

 ![Search diagram results](network_viewer/search_diagram_results.png)

-If you hover your mouse on one entry, you will see the device on the
+If you hover the mouse cursor on one entry, you will see the device on the
 diagram:

 ![Hover over search diagram results](network_viewer/search_diagram_results_hover.png)

 ## Protocols

-The user can filter connection protocols between devices of the second and third layer of ISO OSI by using filters in the **_Network Viewer / Visualization Setup / Protocols_** menu.
+You can filter connection protocols between devices of the second and third layer of ISO OSI by using filters in the **Network Viewer --> Visualization setup --> Protocols** menu.

 ![Protocols - Visualization setup](network_viewer/protocols_visualization_setup.png)